Willi Castro Player Props: Twins vs. Royals

-The Minnesota Twins, including Willi Castro (.419 on-base percentage in past 10 games, 99 points above season-long percentage), take on starting pitcher Zack Greinke and the Kansas City Royals at Target Field, Tuesday at 2:10 PM ET.
+On Wednesday, Willi Castro (.387 on-base percentage in past 10 games, 68 points above season-long percentage) and the Minnesota Twins face the Kansas City Royals, whose starting pitcher will be Alec Marsh.
+First pitch is at 7:40 PM ET.

 Willi Castro Game Info & Props vs. the Royals